NECA Launches ESG Implementation Guide to Strengthen MSME Sustainability

 The Nigeria Employers’ Consultative Association (NECA) in partnership with the International Labour Organization (ILO), has officially launched the Environmental, Social, and Governance (ESG) Implementation Guide for Micro, Small and Medium Enterprises (MSMEs) in Nigeria, in a bid to strengthen sustainable business practices and enhance the competitiveness of small businesses across the country.

-The launch, which was held on Friday, May 8, 2026, at NECA House, Ikeja, Lagos is designed to help MSMEs integrate ESG principles into their operations, enabling them to adopt more responsible, transparent, and sustainable business practices.
+The launch, which was held in Lagos is designed to help MSMEs integrate ESG principles into their operations, enabling them to adopt more responsible, transparent, and sustainable business practices.

 Speaking at the launch, the Director General, Nigeria Employers’ Consultative Association(NECA), Adewale-Smatt Oyerinde, explained that ESG has evolved into a critical global business conversation that determines long-term sustainability, competitiveness, and access to opportunities for organizations across sectors.